 The maternal mortality rate (deaths per 100,000 live births) has decreased to 36 in 2018 from 41 in 2015, while infant mortality rate fell from 11.7 in 2015 to 9.7 (per 1,000 live births).

 In order to decrease maternal and infant mortality, as well as morbidity rates and to increase access to reproductive health services, a National Strategy on Maternal and Infant Healthcare 2017-2030 has been developed defining the country’s policy for maternal and infant healthcare, family planning, sexual and reproductive health for the next fourteen years.
-The strategy covers antenatal care, detection of Hepatitis B and C, HIV/IDS and syphilis in pregnant women and prevention of Hepatitis B mother to child transmission, provision of pregnant women with folic acid, and relevant medication to pregnant women with acidotic anaemia and special treatment of pregnant women with syphilis.

-The UHP covers funding for pregnancy and C sections.
-The antenatal care coverage is 97.6 per cent (at least one visit) and the proportion of births attended by skilled health personnel is 99.9 per cent.

 In 2015, a five-year stock of contraceptives was provided free of charge (supported by USAID) to primary healthcare facilities across the country, including combined oral contraceptives, progesterone pills and condoms.
 Women’s consultation centers were provided with implanon and intrauterine devices (IUD).
 The contraceptive prevalence (, any method) among married or in-union women of reproductive age (15–49 years) is 53.4 per cent.

-A new abortion regulatory mechanism has been established at the MoLHSA.
+A new abortion regulatory mechanism has been established at the MoIDPsLHSA.
 A pre-abortion consultation/interview has been introduced, as an interactive process that includes provision of the patient with assistance, additional information and professional opinion, by means of sympathy and interchange to ensure informed consent of the patient on the provision of surgical services or medication for the artificial termination of pregnancy.

-Another regulation has been introduced to define the types of medical services (in-patient or out-patient), different terms and methods for abortion.
-A termination of pregnancy of a term of up to 7 weeks is carried out through surgical means, in out-patient, as well as in-patient type medical facilities by medical specialists - gynaecologist.
-Pregnancies over a term of 7 weeks are terminated through surgical means at an in-patient medical facility holding relevant permits to provide gynaecological services.
-An abortion with a term of under 10 weeks can be carried out at an out-patient medical facility, while pregnancies above 12 weeks can only be terminated on medical or social grounds and only in an in-patient facility holding relevant permits.

-In 2014 around, 56 abortions per 1,000 women (15-44 years of age) were reported, double the rate of abortion in southern Europe (26 abortions per 1,000 women).
-Abortion rates are higher among marginalized women, such as rural and less-educated women, as well as among women of Azeri descent.
-In general, the number of abortions decreased by 42 per cent between 2012-2018.
+The number of abortions decreased by 42 per cent between 2012-2018.
 To date, 97 per cent of abortions is done in the 20-44 age group.

 A special policy has been introduced to eliminate the practice of foetal sex selection prohibiting termination of a pregnancy on the grounds of child sex selection, except in cases when it is required to avoid sex-linked hereditary disease.